 Over the past few years, Robb was part of litigation teams that achieved victories in three (3) separate cases in the U.S. Court of Appeals for the Sixth Circuit, covering right of publicity, antitrust, libel, and Section 230 immunity issues, and he was lead counsel in a 2019 Sixth Circuit win against an international best-selling publisher which involved copyright preemption issues.
 In the past two years, he has been part of teams obtaining the dismissal of multiple alleged trade secrets cases by federal and state courts.
 In addition, he was lead counsel in a major music copyright case which was dismissed on summary judgment, and received national press.
 To read the court's ruling, click here.

 Robb has just completed his elected position as an At Large member of the Governing Board of the American Bar Association's Forum on Communications Law, and has been tapped to take a two-year executive leadership role.
 The Forum includes more than 1,000 U.S. attorneys who focus on the representation of the print and electronic media and telecommunications industry.
 He has served as Chair of the Trial Committee and as a faculty leader for the Media Law Resource Center, and recently completed his term as Chair of the Tennessee Bar Association's Communications Law Section.

-Decades of representation of national franchisors in the damage restoration, hospitality and restaurant industries as lead as well as local counsel.
+Represented for decades in litigation multiple national franchisors in the damage restoration, hospitality and restaurant industries as lead as well as local counsel.